 Therefore, if your ears are thick, I’ll advise you to stay away from magnetic earrings.
 You’ll probably spend most of your time checking that the earrings haven’t fallen off.
 A better alternative to magnetic earrings, in this case, is clip-on earrings which I’ll discuss at the end of this post.

 The magnetic field of these earrings can disrupt the function of several electronic devices.
 They can affect the function of your mobile phone and its memory card.
 Moreover, storing them with credit cards can result in a loss of their functioning.

 It can also disturb the time in a manual wristwatch.
 Therefore, it is advised to keep them away from all kinds of electronic devices.

 Magnetic Earrings are Uncomfortable

-Although magnetic earrings save you from the pain of piercing an ear, but most people feel uncomfortable with magnetic earrings.
-The pressure of the earring on your ear can at times become quite painful.
+Although magnetic earrings save you from the pain of piercing an ear, most people feel uncomfortable with magnetic earrings.
+The pressure of the earring on your ear can, at times, become quite painful.
 At times wearing them just for an hour makes your ears sour.